gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

     *Insight:* This configuration tells VS Code to automatically format your code using Prettier every time you save a file, ensuring consistency with zero effort.

 5.  **Configure Project Tooling**
-    Now we will add project-specific configurations for TypeScript, ESLint, and Prettier.
+    Now we will add project-specific configurations for TypeScript, ESLint, and Prettier using modern standards.

     *   **TypeScript (`tsconfig.json`):** Create this file in the project root.
         ```json